-For embedding algorithms in embedded platforms with low power consumptions, with computational constrains and memory limitations [3], graphical FPGA design software play an important role in optimization.
+When designing algorithms for low power platforms, with memory constrains and computational limitations [6], graphical FPGA design software play an important role in optimization.
 First, a dedicated system for this intension is built to improve with respect to the current system limitations, associated to approach of substantial processing, real-time healthcare facility accessibility and proper analysis.
-In the EEG DAQ simulator, the peak positions are not invariable, but may change from one region to another [4] from patient to patient.
+In the EEG DAQ simulator, the peak positions are not invariable, but may change from one region to another [7] from patient to patient.
 Here the procedure to simulate the EEG signal in LabVIEW environment and to detect the presence of healthy EEG and Pre-seizure signal which is to be detected by the cost effective microcontroller is achieved.
 The selection of EEG zones is simulated with respect to the alarm priority and two states which are also selected for the testing and execution in the initial prototype of the whole system.
-The LabVIEW program is used to simulate the abnormal EEG morphology [5], in three steps: (i) read the existing files recordings from a database or from the patient in real-time which may or may not contain normal, pre-seizure and seizure signals and (ii) simulate and transmit the EEG signal wired or wirelessly to the microcontroller (iii) the microcontroller will do all the fuzzy computation and generate a notification/alarm when preseizure signal is detected by using the algorithm.
+The LabVIEW program is used to simulate the abnormal EEG morphology [8], in three steps: (i) read the existing files recordings from a database or from the patient in real-time which may or may not contain normal, preseizure and seizure signals and (ii) simulate and transmit the EEG signal wired or wirelessly to the microcontroller (iii) the microcontroller will do all the fuzzy computation and generate a notification/alarm when pre-seizure signal is detected by using the algorithm.